stakater/til/mongodb/mongodb-deployment-kubernetes-using-statefulsets.md

-# Mongodb Deployment on Kubernetes
+# Mongodb Deployment on Kubernetes using statefulsets

 ## Overview